 In 2017, the Bank's financial liquidity was maintained at a safe level.
 The Bank's funds were sufficient for payment of all its liabilities upon maturity.
 The portfolio of the most liquid securities was maintained at a high level, which was sufficient to offset a potential outflow of funds placed with the Bank by the major depositors in whole.

-As at the end of 2017, the Bank's surplus liquidity was at the level of PLN 13.38 billion.
+As at the end of 2017, the Bank's surplus liquidity on the consolidated level amounted to PLN 13.47 billion.